COMPASS-31

 Composite Autonomic Symptom Score

 This is not a diagnostic tool.
-Your score reflects self-reported symptom severity and does not constitute a diagnosis.
-Discuss results with your doctor or neurologist.
+Your score reflects self-reported symptom severity and does not constitute a diagnosis of any condition.
+Scores should be discussed with your doctor or specialist.
 Based on: Sletten DM, Suarez GA, Low PA, Mandrekar J, Singer W. COMPASS 31: a refined and abbreviated composite autonomic symptom score.
 Mayo Clin Proc.
 2012;87(12):1196–1201.

 Domain 1 Orthostatic intolerance